 - Never use compressed air to clean up.
 Instead, damp mop or wet clean using a vacuum cleaner with a high efficiency particulate (HEPA) filter.

 - Lead dust on food or water can cause lead poisoning if swallowed.
 Do not eat or drink near areas where lead is stored or being worked on.

 - To learn more, talk to your safety officer, or contact CDC-INFO (800-232-4636) or the Wisconsin Occupational Health Program.
-This link tells you more about what PPE you may need for your job.
+Learn more about what PPE you may need for your job.